sonofthort/Modular-Arithmetic/README.md

 ![clock2](media/clock2.png "A clock is frequently used to demonstrate the concept of modular arithmetic")

 For formulas which I've found elsehwere, I provide references.
 For formulas which I've derived and haven't yet found existing references, I provide attempted proofs.
-Any feedback which can help improve this article would be greatly appreciated.
+Any feedback which can help improve this article would be greatly appreciated!

 # Relation to floor/ceil
 The following formulas can be useful for understanding how the modulo operator behaves with negative and complex operands, and for deriving other relations: